Visa for the purpose of applying for a course of study at a German university

 In case documents cannot be presented in English or German, a relevant translation has to be enclosed.

 Please make sure to submit all documents listed above as we cannot process incomplete applications.
+If you fail to submit a complete application at your appointment, the visa process will be severely delayed and the visa may be denied.
 Each visa application will be checked individually.
 You may be required to provide additional documents and/or information at any stage of the processing.
 Incomplete documents/information may result in rejection of the application.
 Submitting all documents and information does not, however, guarantee that your visa application will be approved.

 Proof of finance: When applying for a student visa, you need to provide evidence that you are able to meet your living costs in Germany by opening a blocked account.
 You have free choice of a provider.
 A list of providers in Germany that offer this service is available here.